devi krsna-mayi prokta

 kantih sammohini para

-What pious deeds must the Shukla ashtami tithi in the month of Bhadrapada have performed to be blessed with the good fortune of being the appearance day of Srimati Radhika, the original goddess of fortune and the direct counterpart of Sri Krishna.
-In order to accompany Sri Krishna in his pastimes in this material world, which he performs to attract the conditioned living entities so that they may be able to give up their attachment to this temporary world and relish eternal transcendental bliss in the spiritual realm in the service of Radha Shyamsundatr, she descended on this earthly planet in Raval on this most auspicious day.
+What pious deeds must the Sukla-astami-tithi in the month of Bhadrapada have performed to be blessed with the good fortune of being the appearance day of Srimati Radhika, the original goddess of fortune and the direct counterpart of Sri Krishna?
+In order to accompany Sri Krishna in his pastimes in this material world, which He performs to attract the conditioned living entities so that they may be able to give up their attachment to this temporary world and relish eternal transcendental bliss in the spiritual realm in service to Radha Syamasundara, Srimati Radhika descended to this earthly planet in Raval, on this most auspicious day.

 One day when Sri Vrishabhanu Maharaj, the king of Raval, went to the Yamuna river to take his daily morning bath, he was struck with wonder upon seeing a glorious golden lotus flower endowed with an unearthly beauty and radiating a divine effulgence.
 Being mesmerized by the transcendental thousand petaled lotus flower, he approached it.
 Looking inside, he saw a most amazing, gorgeous, delicate, divine baby girl, lying on the flower’s whorl.
 Since he had been praying to his worshipable Lord, the Sun god, for a daughter he immediately took the baby girl in his lap and accepted her as the blessing of the Sun God.
 Taking her home, he joyously told his wife, Devi Kirtida, about the incident.
 They bathed the child with the tears of love that flowed incessantly from their eyes.
 Oblivious to the fact that they had received as their daughter the original Laksmi, the consort of the Supreme Personality of Godhead, Sri Krishna, they simply thought of her as their very dear child and showered her with all their parental affection.